What is the Property Damage Statute of Limitations in Nevada?

 So, if a homeowner wants to bring a lawsuit for physical damage to the exterior of his/her house caused by someone else's negligence, that case must be brought within three years in Nevada.
 The same goes for a vehicle damage claim after a car accident.
 In both situations, the statute of limitations "clock" usually starts ticking as soon as the property owner becomes aware (or should have become aware) that someone else caused damage to his or her property.

-If that happens, you've essentially lost your right to any legal remedy for your damaged property.
-That's why it's crucial to pay attention to (and comply with) the Nevada statute of limitations for property damage claims.
+That is why it's crucial to pay attention to (and comply with) the Nevada statute of limitations for property damage claims.

 Extending the Lawsuit Filing Deadline in Nevada